Academic Junior Attending

-Dr. Dubosh’s interests include medical education, medical education research, bedside teaching, and diagnostic errors.
-She currently serves as the Assistant Clerkship Director for the BIDMC emergency medicine medical student rotation and is completing a fellowship in medical education.
+Dr. Dubosh’s interests included medical education, medical education research, bedside teaching, and diagnostic errors.
+Beginning in 2014, she has served as the Assistant Clerkship Director for the BIDMC emergency medicine medical student rotation after complet a fellowship in medical education.

 Josh Joseph, MD

 Dr. Joseph is an attending physician in the Department of Emergency Medicine at BIDMC and BIDMC-Milton Hospital.
 In 2014, he began an Informatics Fellowship through the Department of Emergency Medicine, and also began studies as a graduate student in Computer Engineering.
 His research is interested in the use of expert systems and machine learning algorithms for the management of neurologic emergencies and improving emergency department operations.

 Dr. Lewis's academic interests include both medical student and resident education as well as curriculum development.
 He completed his emergency medicine residency at Beth Israel Deaconess Medical Center and completed a Medical Education Fellowship in 2014.

 Margaret Lin, MD

 Dr. Lin is interested in Point-of-Care Ultrasound use in the Emergency Department, particularly among pediatric patients.
 Her other interests include health literacy, international and public health.
 In 2014, she completed an Emergency Ultrasound Fellowship and is currently pursuing a Pediatric Emergency Medicine Fellowship